 Christ actually despised - from the very beginning- the ~1500 Fence / Oral Laws added by the Pharisees.

-4.5 Yes, we are still fully "subject" to the Law of Christ (1Cor 9:21), but not "under" the Law (1Cor 9:20), what means not to be under the weight of the Law, not to be under the condemnation of the Law, not to be cursed by the Law and not to suffer the death penalty for certain transgressions of the Law.
+4.4 Yes, we are still fully 'subject' to the Law of Christ (1Cor 9:21; including the Moral Law and probably all New Covenant Laws given by Christ and the Apostles), but not 'under' the Law (1Cor 9:20), what means not to be under the weight of the Law, not to be under the condemnation of the Law, not to be cursed by the Law and not to suffer the death penalty for certain transgressions of the Law.

-It is a sad reality that we regularly cherry-pick the word 'under' while ignoring the word 'subject' in the very next verse.
+It is a sad reality that we regularly cherry-pick the word 'under' while ignoring the meaning of being 'subject' in the very next verse.

-4.6 No, we -who are not farmers and herdsmen- were never supposed to financially tithe 10% of our income, but we are instructed to give by heart, to people in need, to our local church and to ministers of the Gospel.
-Not even one Christian church practiced tithing in the Americas before 1873 AD - it is a concept introduced in the United States - initially conceptualized to support the poor and soon later abused by a rapidly increasing amount of greedy churches.
+4.5 No, we -who are not farmers and herdsmen- were never supposed to financially tithe 10% of our income, but we are instructed to give by heart, to people in need, to our local church and to ministers of the Gospel.
+Not even one Christian church practiced tithing in the Americas before 1873 AD - it is a concept introduced in the United States - initially conceptualized to support the poor and soon later abused by a rapidly increasing number of greedy churches we still see today.

 And no, the book of Malachi (Mal 3:8-10) is not part of the New Covenant, was written approx. 460 years before Christ died and is specifically directed to priests as indicated at the beginning of the chapter of Mal 2:1 (context, context, context!).